Marissa A. Mastroianni is a member in the firm’s Employment, Litigation, Cannabis and Construction practice groups.

 Prior to joining Cole Schotz, Marissa worked as a labor and employment associate for Proskauer Rose LLP.
 She also served as a law clerk for the Honorable Stephan C. Hansbury, P.J.
 Ch. (ret.) of the Chancery Division-General Equity Part.

 Honors & Awards

 Marissa is regularly called upon by publications and media outlets for her comments and insights into changes to employment laws, regulations, and government-issued guidance.
 Marissa has also received various honors given for exhibiting excellence in the practice area.
-In 2022, Marissa was named as an “Associate to Watch for Labor & Employment Law” in the prestigious Chambers USA Guide and a “New Leader of the Bar” by the New Jersey Law Journal.
-Additionally, Marissa was recognized as a “2022 Employment Law Trailblazer” by the National Law Journal.
-She was also recognized as a 2022 Cannabis Law Trailblazer by The National Law Journal.
+In 2023, Marissa was selected for inclusion as a Forty Under 40 honoree by NJBIZ.
+Since 2022, Marissa has been recognized annually by the prestigious Chambers USA Guide.
+Marissa was also named as a “New Leader of the Bar” by the New Jersey Law Journal in 2022.
+Additionally, Marissa was recognized as a “2022 Employment Law Trailblazer” and a “2022 Cannabis Law Trailblazer” by the National Law Journal.
 Since 2020, Marissa has been selected annually to the New Jersey Super Lawyers “Rising Stars” list for her work in labor and employment law.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.